yoctoproject/poky/documentation/overview-manual/overview-manual-concepts.rst

 .. note::

-   For more information on the cross-development toolchain generation, see the "
-   Cross-Development Toolchain Generation
-   " section.
-For information on advantages gained when building a cross-development toolchain using the do_populate_sdk task, see the "
+   For more information on the cross-development toolchain generation, see the ":ref:`overview-manual/overview-manual-concepts:cross-development toolchain generation`" section.
+For information on advantages gained when building a cross-development toolchain using the do_populate_sdk task, see the ":ref:`sdk-manual/sdk-appendix-obtain:building an sdk installer`" section in the Yocto Project Application Development and the Extensible Software Development Kit (eSDK) manual.
-   Building an SDK Installer
-   " section in the Yocto Project Application Development and the Extensible Software Development Kit (eSDK) manual.

 Like image generation, the SDK script process consists of several stages and depends on many variables.
 The